 Sunrise Movement is a movement to stop climate change and create millions of good jobs in the process.
 The primary audience for their Messenger program is high school and college age youth.

 Sunrise Movement used Manychat, a Messenger marketing platform, and LocationKits, a tool that takes user location data and returns locations near them, to help supporters find a rally at their Senator’s office.
 Organizers also answered questions from supporters and pointed people to resources if they wanted to organize their own rally.

-Four percent of the message recipients RSVPed to attend a rally near them, a 300% increase over same ask made by email.
-Due to the overwhelming success, Sunrise is now expanding its use of the tactic to connect subscribers to one of hundreds of town halls nationwide, or encourage subscribers to organize their own town halls discussing the Green New Deal.
+Four percent of the message recipients RSVPed to attend a rally near them, a 300% increase over the same ask made by email.
+Due to the overwhelming success, Sunrise is now expanding its use of the tactic to connect subscribers to one of the hundreds of town halls nationwide or encourage subscribers to organize their own town halls discussing the Green New Deal.

 Cosecha invited people to attend a march and rally via peer-to-peer text messaging and Messenger.
 The RSVP rate for peer-to-peer texting was 4% and 10% for Messenger, a 150% increase over peer-to-peer texting.